guardboothonline answers are in RED

 We construct 4″ walls as a standard.
 We have constructed 6″ walls when required for energy codes.

 Are your walls, floor, and roof insulated?
 If so what are the R-values of each?

 All of our walls (R-13), floors (R-12.5 or R-19) and Roofs (R-13 thru R-30) are fully insulated.

 Do you provide tempered glass in all windows and doors?

-guardboothonline provides tempered glass in all windows and doors.
+guardboothonline provides tempered glass in all windows and doors where required by code.

 What are the thickness of your windows?
 Are the double pane?
 Low E Glass?